Directors’ Biographies

 Ms. Eprile was elected to the Board of Directors of Assuris in 2021.

-Ms. Federau was elected to the Board of Directors of Assuris in 2021.
+Mr. Hubbs was elected to the Board of Directors of Assuris in 2024.

 Marie-Josée Martin is the former President and CEO for Blue Cross Life Insurance Company of Canada.